-If you are convicted of misappropriation charges in the state of Washington, the penalties can be quite harsh, but if you are arrested and charged with embezzlement, it doesn’t mean that you’ll be convicted.
+If you happen to be convicted of misappropriation charges in Washington state, the penalties can be quite harsh, but if you’re arrested and charged with embezzlement, it doesn’t mean that you’ll be convicted.
 Many who are charged are either falsely accused or the victims of a misunderstanding.
-If you are charged with criminal embezzlement in the Seattle area, immediately contact the Law Offices of Kevin Trombold.
-For more than twenty years, experienced Seattle embezzlement attorney Kevin Trombold has defended scores of Seattle-area clients accused of white-collar crimes including fraud, forgery, and embezzlement.
+If you are charged with criminal embezzlement around the Seattle area, immediately call the Law Offices of Kevin Trombold.
+For over twenty years, knowledgeable Seattle embezzlement attorney Kevin Trombold has defended scores of Seattle-area clients accused of white-collar crimes including fraud, forgery, and embezzlement.

 WHAT IS THE DIFFERENCE BETWEEN EMBEZZLEMENT AND THEFT?

 Although misappropriation is a type of theft, there is one main distinction between the two crimes.
 To be charged with embezzlement, you must have been authorized to have physical possession over the stolen property.
 That’s why people who hold positions of trust are so often charged with misappropriation.
 Others trust them to hold onto their assets, and then the assets are misused.
 However, to be charged with theft, you must obtain possession of the stolen property in an illegal manner and without the owner’s consent.

 CLEAR YOUR NAME